qkost/raiders-of-the-lost-dice/Encounters/15 Early Underdark.md

 protect her hoard.

 Her gifts to her children
-reveal the chosen.
+reveal those chosen.

+For those that fail
 She weaves her shroud
-For those that move

 To make sure that
 They move no more.